 Also part of the expansion pass, nothing is known about this pack at the moment, but you can look to the Northern Lords expansion to take a guess as to the extent of content it might add.

 It will come sometime after Royal Court, but as mentioned above we don’t actually know when that expansion is coming.
-This is likely to be a late 2021/early 2022 window though, depending on how quickly the Royal Court expansion releases.
+This is likely to be early-to-mid 2022 though, depending on how quickly the Royal Court expansion releases and the specifics of the new pack.

 Crusader Kings 3 Expansion Pass